time-to-MaBo/the-unix-workbench/docs/06-Git-and-GitHub.md

 should see that the changes from the `update-readme` branch have been merged into `master`.

-When working on a remote GitHub repository with many other folks these pull requests and merges can happen without you being involved at all if the commits affect parts of the code that you're not working on.
+When working on a remote GitHub repository with many other folks, these pull requests and merges can happen without you being involved at all if the commits affect parts of the code that you're not working on.
 Still it's important to keep your local repository up to date with the latest changes in the remote